quicwg/multipath/draft-ietf-quic-multipath.md

 ### ECN and Zero-Length CID Considerations

 ECN feedback in QUIC is provided based on counters in the ACK frame (see {{Section  19.3.2. of QUIC-TRANSPORT}}).
+That means if an ACK frame acknowledges multiple packets, the ECN feedback cannot be accounted to a specific packet.

-These counters are specific to a number space.
-When sending to zero-length CID receivers, the same number space is used for multiple paths, and the ECN feedback cannot unambiguously be assigned to a path.
+There are separate counters for each packet number space.
+However, sending to zero-length CID receivers, the same number space is used for multiple paths.
+Respectively, if an ACK frames acknowledges multiple packets from different paths, the ECN feedback cannot unambiguously be assigned to a path.

 If the sender marks its packets with the ECN capable flags, the network will expect standard reactions to ECN marks, such as slowing down